mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/elastic/2.7.0-6.8.1/how-to-guides/index.md

 ## 18. Create Kibana configuration file

 This step is not necessary if you already have a configuration file for Kibana, but make sure to verify it on the next step.
-It's important that the password setting is configured with the Kibana password returned from in the "set up initial passwords" step above.
+It is important that the password setting is configured with the Kibana password returned from the "set up initial passwords" step above.

 ```bash
 cat <<EOF > "${kibana_options_file}"